 The IFS has also suggested that increasing council tax bills on more expensive properties would make the system fairer, and this extra revenue could be diverted to central government funding.

 Which of these tax rises are most likely?

 Clearly, not all of the possible tax rises listed here will happen.
-But it would be a surprise if at least one of them does not feature in the Budget on 11 March.
+But it would be a surprise if at least one of them does not feature in the Autumn Budget.